asendorf/rotr/notes.md

-scorpion tail from skull ripper dust from pit fiend red cap from a RedCap
+scorpion tail from skull ripper dust from pit fiend red cap from a RedCap red liquid bubbly from cauldron in O'mallyhoo basement

 Standard spell loadout
  - Level 1 (6)